 - Titles after a name are lowercase: Mike Roussos, hospital administrator

 - We discourage title soup.
 Dr. Allan Parsons or Allan Parsons, MD NOT Dr. Allan Parsons MD.

-- We discourage listing all titles of UT Health faculty: Keep the listings to the bare minimum, preferably the one that most connects to the Health System.
+- We discourage listing all titles of UT Health faculty: Keep the listings to the bare minimum, preferably the one that most connects to the University Health.
 If the choices are Distinguished Chair of Amazing Medicine or Department Head of Emergency Medicine, we would prefer the latter to the former.

 TRICARE Healthcare program for active-duty and retired members of the uniformed services, as well as their family and survivors.